 6. Will zone-based routing be useful when things come back to normal?

 We have not introduced zone-based routing yesterday.
 It has always existed.
 This was a key core component.
-We believe that this is a valuable piece of tech in logistics and supply chain.
+We believe this is a valuable piece of tech in logistics and supply chain.
 Covid-19 has made it more so.
-One thing that is going to change for large companies is the way they will look at their transportation and supply chain, both strategically and functionally.
+One thing that will change for large companies is how they will look at their transportation and supply chain, both strategically and functionally.

 For example, large enterprises will want tighter control on their logistics and transportation and warehousing.
 Companies will keep multiple options of transportation and logistics, warehousing available.
 They will have their captive fleet, instead of maybe two transporters, they will have multiple transports.
 When it becomes more complex, the concept of zone-based routing will become extremely critical.